-Criteria & referenced Principle Requirements for full and half score 2.1 Due diligence Does the bank describe how it carries out human rights due diligence?
-(Principle 17) Full score: The bank describes how it carries out human rights due diligence, for example describing its process for identifying and assessing human rights impacts and its decision-making criteria.
-This extends across its entire business operations, including impacts linked to the bank's finance.
-Half score: The bank describes how it carries out human rights due diligence, but this is limited in scope to certain sectors or business areas only.
-2.2 Consultation Does the bank show how its process for identifying and assessing human rights impacts involves meaningful consultation with potentially affected groups and other relevant stakeholders?
-(Principle 18, 18b) Full score: The bank details how its process for identifying impacts involves meaningful consultation with potentially affected groups.
-For example, the bank assesses the quality of consultations conducted by clients, and supplements this with its own consultation when necessary or in certain high risk circumstances.
-Half score: E.g. the bank details a process for identifying impacts which includes consultation, but this is limited to certain groups of stakeholders or business divisions.
-For example, potentially affected groups are not involved.
-2.3 Allocating responsibility Does the bank clearly allocate responsibility for addressing human rights impacts to specific levels and functions within the business enterprise?
-(Principle 19, 19a) Full score: The bank details differentiated responsibilities of staff in different functions (e.g. business development, relationship managers, analysts, ESG staff) including referral and escalation processes and ultimate responsibilities.
-Half score: E.g. the bank details limited information on the main teams responsible for assessing human rights impacts. .4 Assessing relationship to impact poes the bank have a process for assessing whether it has caused or contributed to an adverse impact?
-(Principle 19, 19bis)) Full score: The bank has a process in place for assessing whether it has caused or contributed to an adverse impact, and details the process, including decision-making criteria and lines of responsibility.
+Criteria & referenced Principle Requirements for full and 2 .1 Due diligence Does the bank describe how it carries out numan rights due diligence?
+(Principle 17) Full score: The bank descr describing its process for ic making criteria.
+This extend to the bank's finance.
+Half score: The bank descr limited in scope to certain s 2.2 Consultation Does the bank show how its process for identifying and assessing human rights impacts involves meaningful consultation with potentially affected groups and other relevant stakeholders?
+(Principle 18, 18b) Full score: The bank detail consultation with potentia consultations conducted b necessary or in certain high Half score: E.g. the bank d tion, but this is limited to c potentially affected groups 2.3 Allocating responsibility Does the bank clearly allocate responsibil- Full score: The bank detail business development, rel nan rights impacts unctions within the Principle 19, 19a) sessing human rights impacts.

+Full score: The bank has a process in place for assessing whether it has caused or contributed to an adverse impact, and details the process, including decision-making criteria and lines of responsibility.
 This process is applicable across the bank's entire business operations, including impacts linked to the bank's finance.
 Half score: For example, the bank indicates that it assesses whether it has caused or contributed to an adverse impact as part of its human rights due diligence, without detailing the process.

-2.5 Tracking effectiveness Does the bank verify whether adverse Full score: The bank describes a process for tracking the effectiveness of its response to adverse human rights impacts to verify whether they are being addressed.
-This process details indicators and draws on feedback from internal and external sources, including affected stakeholders.
-It is applicable across the bank's entire business operations, including
+2.5 Tracking effectiveness

-Does the bank verify whether adverse human rights impacts are being addressed, by tracking the effectiveness of $% \left\{ 1,2,\ldots ,n\right\}$ its response?
+Does the bank verify whether adverse human rights impacts are being addressed, by tracking the effectiveness of its response?
 (Principle 20)